Where to shop for groceries in Sihanoukville, from the local markets to supermarkets that sell imported foods.

 T: 034 933 878

 Expats in Sihanoukville have a love/hate relationship with the town’s only proper foreign grocery store, Samudera.
 Samudera carries a wide range of imported dry goods; it’s one of the only places you’ll find foreign-made products.
 Shopping here can be a challenge, as busloads of Chinese tourists stop here to stock up on cheap cigarettes and whiskey and the staff can be difficult.
 But you’ll find rarities like cheese and chickpeas there, and there aren’t a lot of better options.

 Lucky Ocean Supermarket

 Phnom Penh transplants are often perplexed to see the state of the Lucky in Sihanoukville.
-A bustling hive of activity with overflowing shelves in Phnom Penh, the Lucky Supermarket in the Ocean Mall in Sihanoukville is a barren wasteland with sparsely dressed shelves and in a location that is convenient to no one.
+They may be forgiven for having believed that Lucky Ocean was an offshoot of the nationwide chain of Lucky Supermarkets, but alas, it is not.
+The Lucky Ocean Supermarket in the Ocean Mall in Sihanoukville is a barren wasteland with sparsely dressed shelves and in a location that is convenient to no one.
 The one area in which they excel is the one that is completely unnecessary, snack foods and candy.
 They do have a range of imported goods, but stocks are usually low and they don’t care much that you can’t find at Orange Market or Samudera.
 However, it has the benefit of always being blissfully empty, so it makes for a calming shopping experience.